MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 ```

 #### 3. The *for-loop* without *final-expression* expression
-This loop omits *final-expression*.
-So we have to modify the variable inside the loop body, in order to keep the loop running.
+This loop omits the *final expression*.
+So we have to modify the variable inside the loop body to keep the loop running.

 ```javascript